Dr-42/DeskClock_Cpp/README.md

 ### Environment setup

-I am using the MSYS2 mingw 64-bit g++ compiler for installation of libraries and such.
+I am using the MSYS2 mingw 64-bit g++ compiler for installation of libraries and such on windows.
+For linux use your preferred package manager.

 #### Dependencies